How to Become a Location-Independent Entrepreneur

 2. Online Teaching

 Online courses were a thing before the pandemic.
 But now that most institutions have closed their doors, online courses have become increasingly popular.
-If you have experience in a particular area or subject, you can offer online courses and, of course, get paid for it.
+If you have experience in a particular area or subject, you can offer online courses and get paid.

 Average annual income: $57, 894 (Glassdoor)